 When you use generic terms for the process, you can market it to different buyers.
 It becomes acceptable to those who also believe in Western religion, which is a way to disguise the origin.

-They don’t call the rebranding this process theft.
-These regions prefer to see it as the appropriation of knowledge.
+They don’t call this kind of rebranding “theft” or plagiarism.
+Instead, Western theology prefers to call it “the appropriation of common useful knowledge.”
 After all, that is how they built their religions in the first place.
-Rebranding enables people to use the process while demonizing the source.
+Rebranding the shamanic journey enables people to use the process while demonizing the source.
 That’s right.
-Western religion demonizes those cultures that pioneered and safeguarded the methods.
+Western religion demonizes those cultures that pioneered and safeguarded the methods for thousands of years before Western organized religion.
+The fact is they admit their religions are simply the appropriation of other practices.

 “Symbolism in a greater or lesser degree is essential to every kind of external worship, and we need not shrink from the conclusion that in the matter of baptisms and washings, of genuflection’s and other acts of reverence, of lights and sweet smelling incense, of flowers and white vestitures, of spiritual unction’s and the imposing of hands, of sacrifice and the rite of the Communion banquet, the Church has borrowed without hesitation from the common stock of significant actions known to all periods and to all nations.
 In such matters as these, Christianity claims no monopoly or originality.” ― The Catholic Encyclopedia and International Work, Vol. 14 (1907)